CaveDweller92/Flask-Sample/README.md

 # Flask-Sample
-Sample structure for large Flask applications.
+Sample structure for a large Flask applications.